 SCSI-3 Persistent Reservations (SCSI3-PRs) native support on VMware vSAN

 SCSI3-PRs native support enables customers to create a new or move an existing Windows Server Failover Cluster (WSFC) with up to 6 nodes and 64 shared disks to VMware vSAN backend VMDKs.
 SCSI3-PRs commands, used by WSFC to claim the ownership of a shared disk, are transparently passed to a VMDK and are arbitrated on the vSAN layer to simulate a dedicated LUN.
 To facilitate the ability to use direct SCSI commands, it’s required to set the SCSI bus sharing on a vSCSI controller of a VM, node of a cluster, hosting clustered VMDK(s), to physical.
-It’s recommended to set Independent-persistent mode for all clustered disks to exclude them from snapshots.
+It’s recommended to set an Independent-persistent mode for all clustered disks to exclude them from snapshots.
 Consult this great technical article for more details on how to prepare vSAN for a WSFC deployment.

 Note: You might see references on the Internet suggesting using the multi-writer feature in conjunction with WSFC.
 Please be advised that the multi-writer feature must not be used for a clustered disk resource for WSFC.